tamjid-ahsan/Housing-price-prediction/vault/README.md

     Total data loss: 6.89%

-There are few extremely big values in distance_from_downtown feature, now removing this.
-Thresh hold is more than 40 miles was be dropped.
-There awere 18 outliers.
-So the dataset size is 19975.
+There are few extremely big values in distance_from_downtown feature, which were removed.
+Thresh hold for this is that houses with distance of more than 40 miles were dropped.
+There were 18 outliers.
+So the final dataset size is 19975.

-### Ordinary Least Squares
+## Ordinary Least Squares
-Formula that used for regression
+Formula that I used for regression.

 ```python